Heroes (1977 film): Reception

 The film was difficult to sell owing to its subject matter and the fact Winkler was playing a character so different from the Fonz.

 Critical response

 On Rotten Tomatoes, Heroes holds a rating of 27% from 15 reviews.
-On Metacritic the film has a weighted average score of 35 out of 100, based on 7 critics, indicating "generally unfavorable reviews".
+On Metacritic the film has a weighted average score of 35 out of 100, based on 7 critics, indicating "generally unfavorable" reviews.

-When the movie was released on VHS/DVD, the ending song, "Carry On Wayward Son" by Kansas - their first Top 20 hit - was replaced by an instrumental song, as the rights to the song had not been obtained.
+When the movie was released on VHS/DVD, the ending song, "Carry On Wayward Son" by Kansas - their first Top 20 hit - was replaced by a generic rock ballad, as the rights to the song had not been obtained.
 This greatly diminished the emotional impact of the final scene.
 However, most TV airings still contain the original soundtrack, and, in fact, the inclusion of the Kansas song has allowed "Carry On Wayward Son" to remain popular since its release, being certified Gold in 1990, and frequently still heard on the radio.